 Most jewelry pieces made out of pure silver are gifts given to children or the elderly, with simple designs.
 Oftentimes, pure silver is used for investment and heirloom pieces because of their high market value.
 But generally, if your jewelry line is focused on intricate, delicate pieces with fine details, pure silver is good.

 Choose sterling silver if your brand is focused on providing versatile, fashion designs like rings, bracelets, chains, and other everyday jewelry.
 Sterling silver is best for functional, modern pieces needed to withstand daily wear without losing their shape.
+You can also explore gold vermeil jewelry as an alternative premium option for functional, stylish pieces.

 Your Target Market